UW-Madison-DSI/Covid19Wastewater/README.md

 This includes functions to create calculated columns, smoothings and filtering.

 ### Analysis Tools
-This includes tools to genearte DHS flags for both case and wastewater data.
+This includes tools to generate DHS flags for both case and wastewater data.
 It also includes tools to run random linear forests.

 ## Continuous results